AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/design/_index.md

 {{< img name="decorationTiling" size=origin >}}
 {{</columns>}}

-Now we can begin adding collision, for this we will use objects, notably `oSolid1` and `oSlope(1-4)`.
-On the left `Filter by name...` box, search for `Solid`.
-Here you will find all types of Solids, though for most purposes, `oSolid1` will be all you need.
-You can add it just by dragging the object into the room and placing it where you want it, then you can scale it to fit your needs.
-Then, for sloped surfaces you can use the `oSlope(1-4)` and `oSlope(1-4)B`.
-Don't try to rotate these objects, instead, if the slope doesn't have the correct orientation, take a slope with a different number and drag it into the definition box of your selected slop until you find the one with the right orientation.
+Now we can begin adding collision.
+For this we will use objects, in particular `oSolid1` and `oSlope(1-4)`.
+On the left `Filter by name...` box, search for `solid`.
+Here you will find all types of solids, though for most purposes, `oSolid1` will be all you need.
+You can add it by dragging the object into the room, placing it where you want it, and optionally scale it to fit your needs.
+For sloped surfaces you can use the `oSlope(1-4)` and `oSlope(1-4)B` objects.
+Do not rotate these, instead, if the slope doesn't have the correct orientation, take a slope with a different number and drag it into the definition box of your selected slope until you find the one with the right orientation.
 {{<hint type="warning">}}
-Never Delete objects, or basically anything in UTMT.
+Never delete objects, or basically anything in UTMT.
 Everything in UTMT is organized in a large list, with the newest addition always located in the bottom.
-Deleting something that is not literally the last thing in this list can have unforseen consequences and will often break things.
-If you mistakenly put the wrong object in your room, replace it with another object that you actually need (Just drag an object from into the definition box of your misplaced object)
+Deleting something that is not the last thing in its list can have unforseen consequences and will almost always break things.
+If you mistakenly put the wrong object in your room, replace it with another object that you actually need (by dragging the new object into the definition box of your misplaced object).
 {{</hint>}}

 {{< img name="initialCollision" size=origin >}}

-For puzzles and other uses, you can also search for `missile`, `bomb`, `super missile` and other destroyable blocks.
+For puzzles and other uses, you can also search for `missile`, `bomb`, `smissile` and other destroyable blocks.
 Keep in mind that these blocks, as well as solid blocks, are invisible and do not appear without putting tiles over them or giving them creation code.
 For this, there are two solutions:
 1. Add creation code for each of them and use `tile_link(tileset,x,y)` as its content.
-It will link the block to a tileset and will automatically use a 16 x 16 size.
+It will link the block to a tileset and automatically use a 16 x 16 size.
 The x and y coordinates correspond with the top-left corner of the breakable block.
 2. Place a tile in the position where the breakable block will be, and set the depth of that tile to either `-111` or `-112`.

 {{<hint type="tip">}}
-Here are all the Breakable Blocks, along with what they are commonly refered to:
+Here are all the breakable Blocks, along with what they are commonly refered to:
-- `oBlockShoot`; Break blocks
+- `oBlockShoot`; Beam blocks
-- `oBlockShootChain`; A chain of break blocks
 - `oBlockStep`; Crumble blocks
 - `oBlockBomb`; Bomb blocks
-- `oBlockBombChain`; A chain of bomb blocks
 - `oBlockMissile`; Missile blocks
 - `oBlockSMissile`; Super Missile Blocks
 - `oBlockSpeed`; Speedboost Blocks
 - `oBlockPBomb`; Power bomb blocks
-- `oBlockPBombChain`; A chain of Power bomb blocks
 - `oBlockScrew`; Screw attack blocks
+Some breakables (namely Shoot, Bomb and PBomb) also have Chain Variants.
 {{</hint>}}

 {{< img name="breakablesSetup" size=origin >}}